The Withdrawal Symptoms of Creatine – Side Effects

 Creatine Benefits Your Muscle Building Program in 2 Major Ways:

-1. Increasing Intracellular Water Retention
+1. Increased Water Retention in Muscles

 2. By Increasing Your Strength and Power